Immersion™ Pilates Aquatics™ course. May 31 – June 2. Moraga, CA. 18 PMA CECS. 10:30 am – 5:30 pm. Fri – Sun.

 A rare opportunity to study Pilates from Jennifer M. Stacey, MS, 2nd generation Pilates Teachers’ Teacher, in a Small Group and beautiful setting.
 Learn cues and wisdom from several Master Elder Pilates Teachers.
 Jennifer, an Exercise Physiologist, Biomechanist, Author has been teaching Pilates worldwide for 30 years.
 She was lucky to study from Romana Kryzanowska, Kathy Grant, Ron Fletcher, and Eve Gentry (and other Elders).

 A fun, exhilarating, challenging way to explore Classic Pilates in, on and by the water.
 Enhance your teaching and knowledge of Pilates in the Studio and outside.
-Advance your opportunities to teach Pilates.
+Advance your opportunities to teach Pilates. “immediately feel the work in a deep way” “brilliantly energizing”.
 Space is limited to 10 students in Rome, 6 in Moraga.
 Sign up early!

 “I got a thousand hours of information from the 18 hour IPA™ course.”
 KP